-Buying a Home with Bad Credit and a Big Down Payment
+Buying a Home with Bad Credit

 Afraid your bad credit score will prevent you from owning a home?
 Don’t allow a low credit score to prevent you from applying for a loan.
 Home loans are available for people with less than perfect credit.
 Just don’t be alarmed if they come with a big down payment requirement.

 Put simply, the answer is yes.
 While every case is different, you need to remember that a “bad” credit score is a relative term.
 Too often, people mistake low credit scores as “bad.”
 You may have never missed a payment or collection in your life.
 But, maxing out a few credit cards will lower your score, giving the illusion of bad credit.
-When applying for a loan, the agent will look at all aspects, giving you a fighting chance.
+When applying for a loan, a lender will look at all aspects, giving you a fighting chance.
 Or, at the very least, you can receive guidance on how to repair your credit so that you can purchase a home in the future.

 Does a large down payment offset bad credit?